 The government announced that Relationships Education, Relationships and Sex Education, and Health Education will become statutory for all schools in September 2020.
 The final guidance was published in June 2019.
-We have planned for the statutory content to be delivered through the Learning 4 Life curriculum (Years 7-11) and through other curriculum opportunities across the school, using subject expertise to deliver bespoke education.
+We have planned for the statutory content to be delivered through the LIFE curriculum (Years 7-11) and through other curriculum opportunities across the school, using subject expertise to deliver bespoke education.
+The statutory requirements do not include sixth form but the DfE encourages education providers to offer education around Relationships and Sex Education.
+We follow this line of best practice and include RSE as part of our LIFE curriculum in the sixth form college.